logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/cluster_creation.md

-# Cluster creation in Hopsworks.ai (GCP)
+# Cluster creation in managed.hopsworks.ai (GCP)
-This guide goes into detail for each of the steps of the cluster creation in Hopsworks.ai
+This guide goes into detail for each of the steps of the cluster creation in [managed.hopsworks.ai](https://managed.hopsworks.ai)

 ### Step 1 starting to create a cluster

-In Hopsworks.ai, select *Create cluster*:
+In [managed.hopsworks.ai](https://managed.hopsworks.ai), select *Create cluster*:

 <p align="center">
   <figure>